 Calcium deficiency is the cause of many health conditions such as brittle nails, muscle cramps, osteoporosis… even bone fractures.

-Calcium plays a vital role not only in bones but also in nerve function, heart health and mood regulation.
+Calcium is important not only for bones, but also for nerve function, heart health, and mood regulation.

 Here are six little-known signs of calcium deficiency: